Hmong customs and culture: Treatments and Practices

 Many Hmong still follow the tradition of taking herbal remedies.
 A common practice among Hmong women is following a strict diet after childbirth.
 This consists of warm rice, freshly boiled chicken with herbs (koj thiab ntiv), lemongrass, and a little salt.
-It is believed to be a healing process for the women.
-For 30 days (nyob dua hli), she will stay on this diet in order to cleanse her body of leftover blood and avoid future illness.
+It is believed to be a healing process for the woman.
+For 30 days (nyob dua hli), she will follow this diet to cleanse her body of residual blood and prevent future illness.

-Kav (coining or spooning) is another form of treatment that involves using the edge of a silver coin or spoon to scrape the surface of the skin.
-The process begins by applying tiger balm (tshuaj luan paub) onto the areas that will be scraped to supposedly help open the pores on the body and supposedly release toxins.
+Kav (coining or spooning) is another form of treatment that involves using the edge of a silver coin or spoon to scrape the skin's surface.
+The process begins by applying tiger balm (tshuaj luan paub) to the areas to be scraped, supposedly to open the pores and release toxins.
+Some Chinese Hmong (Miao) spiritual practitioners work surreptitiously and use so-called gu sorcery in which they control others through harm inflicted by poisons gleaned from insects.